FAQs

 Timetable 6ème 2019

-The OIB is highly regarded worldwide and Balzac’s British Section graduates currently attend Universities and Schools in France, the UK, the USA, the Netherlands, Ireland and Canada.
+The BFI is highly regarded worldwide and Balzac’s British Section graduates currently attend Universities and Schools in France, the UK, the USA, the Netherlands, Ireland and Canada.
 The majority of British section graduates go on to study in France and the UK but with Brexit we are now seeing more students heading to the Netherlands for English degrees courses.
 A detailed list of the higher education choices of Balzac graduates is available to APESA members.

 We are very grateful to the English section teachers as they give a lot of their free time to help students with applications to UK universities.
 This is complemented by input from parents and a parent co-ordinator for applications to the US and Canada.
 Balzac is now a SAT test centre for those interested in applying to the States.